La casa de las sombras

-La casa de las sombras (English: House of Shadows) is a 1976 Argentinian mystery thriller film starring Yvonne De Carlo, John Gavin, Leonor Manso and Mecha Ortiz.
+La casa de las sombras (English: House of Shadows) is a 1976 Argentine mystery thriller film starring Yvonne De Carlo, John Gavin, Leonor Manso and Mecha Ortiz.

 Plot

 As Audrey walks alone on a stormy night, she hears a woman's voice pleading for mercy.
 She enters an old deserted mansion only to witness a gruesome murder.
 The police are summoned, but when they arrive, the body is gone.
 Audrey, intent on the truth of her vision, sets out to find the body and the murderer.
 She begins to investigate the murdered woman's past life and the days preceding her death, only to find that the murder happened 23 years ago.